 DONATE

-Donate to support our NEW DRAMA WORKSHOPS AND PLAY.
+Donate to support our NEW DRAMA WORKSHOPS, PLAY.
+AND PODCAST.
 Your money helps us to run weekly psycho-social support community drama workshops with refugee participants.

 NEW DRAMA WORKSHOPS FOR A NEW ADAPTATION OF EURIPIDES’ ANTI-WAR TRAGEDY, THE TROJAN WOMEN